Pulse - Value Added

 Enablement & documentation

-Publish a one-page definition of done for mutual action plans ignored inside your sales wiki.
-Link the your CRM report URL, required fields, and two annotated screenshots.
+Publish a one-page definition of done for mutual action plans ignored inside your sales wiki, team channel, and the CRM help menu.
+Link the your CRM report URL, the required fields with field API names, and two annotated screenshots showing a passing record versus a failing record.
 New hires should pass a 10-minute quiz on which fields block saves before receiving live opportunities in the pilot segment.
+Update the documentation when you add or remove fields based on inspection feedback.

 Stakeholder alignment